SynergiTech/iplicit-php/generate/README.md

 ```

 You will need to edit the README.md back to something which makes sense.
 You will also need to exclude the generate directory and find/replace `http://localhost` with `https://api.iplicit.com` and `new GuzzleHttp\Client()` with `config: $config`

+Also they've ruined the question marks on the function types, need to find replace all `    ??` with `    ?`.